| |

 of the Certified Rehabilitation application, and project coordination

-presented complex problems of restoration of a wide variety
+complex problems of restoration of a wide variety of historic

-of historic materials from masonry to slate roofing to cast
+materials from masonry to slate roofing to cast iron and sheet

 York State Historic Preservation Award in 1997.